Kemp, Harold (David) Photo

 Harold was flown to North West Europe 12/02/1945 joining the Lincoln and Welland Regt. going immediately into action against the Germans defending the Rhine River against allied invasion of Germany.

-Date of Death: 21/04/1945, Killed in actions around the Twenthe and Kusten Canals in Germany.
+Date of Death: 21/04/1945, Killed in action around the Twenthe and Kusten Canals in Germany.
 Reported killed “instantly” by a German sniper while scanning the lay of the land with binoculars.

 ADDITIONAL INFORMATION

-Supplemental Information Son of Holly and Hazel Kemp, of 108 Emma St.,Chatham, Ontario.
-Attended school at first in Louisville at S.S. # 3, Chatham Twsp. before the family moved to Emma St. Once in Chatham Harold and his brother Elmer attended Blessed Sacrament School.
+Supplemental Information Harold was the son of Holly and Hazel Kemp, of 108 Emma St.,Chatham, Ontario.
+He attended school at first in Louisville at S.S. # 3, Chatham Twsp. before the family moved to Emma St. Once in Chatham, Harold and his brother Elmer attended Blessed Sacrament School.
 He attended high school at Chatham Vocational School.
 As a boy he was a News carrier for the Chatham Daily News.
 Casualty Type: Commonwealth War Dead, Grave/Memorial Reference: X. A. 15.
 Cemetery: HOLTEN CANADIAN WAR CEMETERY.

 Age 19